 Prepares students to become active participants in the process of reading more sophisticated college-level materials.
 Encourages students to build and transfer a repertoire of reading skills.
 Applies selected reading/study strategies to meet the reading demands in an academic setting.

-Prerequisite: Grade C or higher in RD090; recommendation of college placement test or consent of instructor.
+Prerequisite: Grade of C or better in RD090; college placement test or consent of instructor.
 F, W, Sp, Su